by-tezov/tuucho/mkdocs/docs/roadmap.md

 ---

-## Current Focus
+## 🚧 Current Focus

-Work in Progress
+Work in progress:

-- **KMM integration and iOS testing**
-  Full Kotlin Multiplatform Mobile support with thorough testing on iOS platforms.
+- **Dynamic Data Support**
+  Introduce dynamic data binding to enable real-time content updates within the UI.

 - **Navigation Stack Implementation**
   Enhance navigation capabilities with a robust stack system to manage screen transitions.

-- **Dynamic Data Support**
-  Introduce dynamic data binding to enable real-time content updates within the UI.

-- **Documentation**
-  Complete the documentation

 ---

-## Medium-Term Goals
+## 🎯 Medium-Term Goals

-- **Behavior & Animation System**
-  Implement an extensible behavior module to handle animations and interactive UI elements.

 - **Cache Management Enhancements**
   - Add TTL (time-to-live) options to avoid indefinite cache persistence.
   - Implement versioning and automatic cache purging for consistency and efficiency.

+- **Behavior & Animation System**
+  Implement an extensible behavior module to handle animations and interactive UI elements.

+- **Advanced UI Components**
+  Add comprehensive, fully tested UI components to cover a wider range of application needs.

 - **Action and Validator Modules**
-  Develop sharable actions and validators to streamline form handling and UI logic.
+  Develop reusable actions and validators to streamline form handling and UI logic.

 - **Improved JSON Parsing Feedback**
   Provide detailed, user-friendly warnings and errors to simplify troubleshooting of JSON input.

-- **Documentation**
+- **Configuration File Support**
-  Add dev documentation to create user module component
+  Complete support for configuration files to allow application-wide settings.

 ---

-## Long-Term Vision
+## 🚀 Long-Term Vision

-- **Advanced UI Components**
-  Add comprehensive, fully-tested UI components to cover a wide range of application needs.

 - **Modular UI Components**
   Support UI components as independent modules for easier customization and extensibility.

+- **Accessibility Enhancements**
+  Improve accessibility features to meet modern standards and ensure inclusivity.

 - **Parser Efficiency Optimizations**
-  Explore using cache indexing, metadata, or other innovative techniques to accelerate JSON parsing and rendering.
+  Explore cache indexing, metadata, or other innovative techniques to accelerate JSON parsing and rendering.

+- **Documentation**
+  Add developer documentation for creating user modules and custom components.

+- **Unit Tests + E2E Tests**
+  Before production validation to protect from any regression.

 ---

+## ✅ Realized

+- 🎉 **KMM Integration & iOS Support**  (2025-07)
+  Full Kotlin Multiplatform Mobile support implemented.

+---

 We continuously update this roadmap as TUUCHO evolves.
-For more detailed planning and updates, stay tuned to this documentation.
+For the latest updates and detailed planning, stay tuned to this documentation.

 ---